Medicinal cannabis

 For medicinal cannabis information for consumers and patients the first step is to visit the Therapeutic Goods Administration.

-The AACMC, also known simply as the Council, provides advice to the Assistant Minister for Health and Aged Care on issues relating to the medicinal use of cannabis in accordance with the Therapeutic Goods Act 1989 and the implementation of the regulatory scheme under the Narcotic Drugs Act 1967.
+The Medicinal Cannabis Expert Working Group (MCEWG) provides advice to the Australian Government Department of Health and Aged Care on issues relating to the medicinal use of cannabis, in accordance with the Narcotic Drugs Act 1967 and the Therapeutic Goods Act 1989.
+It aims to address emerging issues and developments in the field of medicinal cannabis.

 Related information